Heufneutje/PyHeufyBot/README.md

 would like to play around with it, do the following:

 1. Clone the repository.
 2. Create and activate a virtualenv.
-You will to download virtualenv for Python 2 if you do not already have it.
+You will have to download virtualenv for Python 2 if you do not already have it.
 You could also just install the requirements on your machine itself, but a virtualenv is easier to work with.
 3. Once the virtualenv is activated, run `pip install -r requirements.txt`.